45Drives/cephgeorep/README.md

 Massive directory tree  (10,000+ total dirs):     RCTIME_PROP_DELAY=10000
 ```
 The 10,000 ms delay passed a test with 137,256 directories and 1,000 files with 100% sync rate.

+## Notes:
+If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 10 second
+intervals.
+All new files in the server created while cephfssyncd is waiting for rsync to succeed will be synced on the next
+sync interval.